ncsa/Delta_doc/docs/source/architecture.rst

 ------------
 Delta is connected to the NPCF core router and exit infrastructure via two 100Gbps connections, NCSA's 400Gbps+ of WAN connectivity carry traffic to/from users on an optimal peering.

-Delta resources are inter-connected with HPE/Cray's 100Gbps/200Gbps SlingShot interconnect.
+Delta resources are inter-connected with HPE/Cray's 100Gbps/200Gbps Slingshot interconnect.

 File Systems
 ---------------